binpash/try/packaging/README.md

-This directory holds the container image used to build distribution packages for `try`.
+This directory holds the packaging logic used to build distribution packages for `try`.

-The `Dockerfile` builds a Debian image with a toolchain plus `dpkg-dev` and `rpm`, which provide the native `dpkg-deb` and `rpmbuild` packaging tools.
-The actual packaging logic lives in `build_packages.sh`, which runs inside that image.
+`build_packages.sh` builds a `.deb` and a `.rpm` from an unpacked `make dist` tarball, using the native `dpkg-deb` and `rpmbuild` tools.
+On Debian/Ubuntu, `dpkg-deb` ships as part of the base `dpkg` package; `rpmbuild` comes from the `rpm` package, which is not installed by default and needs `apt-get install rpm` (or the equivalent) first.

 # Building

-From an unpacked `make dist` tarball:
+From an unpacked `make dist` tarball, on a Debian/Ubuntu machine (or any environment with the tools above):

 ```
-docker build -t try-packager packaging/
-docker run --rm -v "$PWD:/work" -w /work try-packager packaging/build_packages.sh
+packaging/build_packages.sh
 ```

 Packages land in `dist-packages/`.
-The bind mount means the results appear on the host directly, with no copy step out of the container.

 Both packages are built from a single staged tree.